-- 6.3.1 Must be accompanied by at least two pilot/escort vehicles on all routes. - 6.3.2 Must have 16 inch red or fluorescent orange flags fixed on the widest point on each side or as stated on the permit. - 6.3.3 Maximum highway speed is the posted speed on all routes, unless otherwise noted on the permit.
+6.3.1 Must be accompanied by at least two pilot/escort vehicles on all routes, unless otherwise stated on the permit.

+- 6.3.2 Must have 16 inch red or fluorescent orange flags fixed on the widest point on each side or as stated on the permit. - 6.3.3 Maximum highway speed is the posted speed on all routes, unless otherwise noted on the permit.